-In order to avoid double-reporting and including commodity derivatives contracts traded on third-country trading venues in the position limit regime, ESMA published in 2017 two opinions on third-country trading venues in the context of MiFID II/MiFIR (ESMA70-154-467, ESMA70-156-466).
+In order to avoid double-reporting and including commodity derivative contracts traded on third-country trading venues in the position limit regime, ESMA published in 2017 two opinions on third-country trading venues in the context of MiFID II/MiFIR (ESMA70-154-467, ESMA70-156-466).
 The first opinion clarified that investment firms trading on third-country trading venues meeting a set of criteria are not required to make transactions public in the EU via an approved publication arrangement (APA).
-The second opinion clarified that commodity derivatives contracts traded on third-country trading venues meeting a set of criteria are not required to make transactions public in the EU via an approved publication arrangement (APA).
-The second opinion clarified that commodity derivatives contracts traded on third-country trading venues meeting a set of criteria are not considered as economically equivalent over-the-counter (EEOTC) contracts for the position limit regime.
+The second opinion clarified that commodity derivative contracts traded on third-country trading venues meeting a set of criteria are not considered as economically equivalent over-the-counter (EEOTC) contracts for the position limit regime.